mangolang/compiler/src/project_structure.rst

 * IR: body and dependencies type-checked.

+    * At this point, bi-directional dependencies are known.
+Which is important for cache invalidation.
     * Dependencies must be at this same level before it can start.
     * Types checked, including lifetimes.
     * Cache key is file's + signature.